Metabolic Renewal is a weight loss program designed specifically for women.

 The idea that there are seven specific female hormone types isn’t backed by science.

-In fact, most of the benefits of this program are likely due to its diet and lifestyle changes — not optimizing female metabolism.
+In fact, most of the benefits of this program are likely due to its recommended dietary and lifestyle changes — not optimizing female metabolism.

 May lead to weight regain